lanl-aea/waves/docs/tutorial_05_parameter_substitution.rst

    /home/roppenheimer/waves-tutorials
    $ cp eabm_package/abaqus/rectangle_compression.inp eabm_package/abaqus/rectangle_compression.inp.in

-In this tutorial, we will be modifying several files from :ref:`tutorial_simulation_waves`, the first of which is ``rectangle_compression.inp``.
+In this tutorial, we will be modifying several files from :ref:`tutorial_simulation`, the first of which is ``rectangle_compression.inp``.
 We copy this file and all of its contents to a new file with the same basename and the ``.in`` extension for the purposes of *parameter substitution*.
 This change is made so it is easy for the :meth:`waves.scons_extensions.copy_substitute` method to identify which files should be searched for parameters.
 Any files with